November 23, 2018 from 10:00 am to 1:00 pm

-Trusted business partners, whether commercial agents or distributors, can make expanding into foreign markets easier and more manageable.
+These trusted business partners, whether commercial agents or distributors, can make expanding into foreign markets easier and more manageable.
 Therefore, it is important that good business relationships are established with those agents and distributors and that adequate agreements are in place to ensure that your organisation is properly covered.
-This half-day course will cover exactly that and more.

 - Common pitfalls when dealing with commercial agents and distributors;